 Yes!
 Baking powder is a leavening agent made with baking soda, cream of tartar and sometimes cornstarch.
 It’s naturally gluten free.

-Other healthy baked goods you might like:
+Other gluten free recipes you might like:

 - Healthy Almond Coconut Cake

-- Easy One-Bowl Chocolate Cake
+- Flourless Chocolate Almond Cake

 - Black Bean Brownies